The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 Content localization and translation

-If you're active on many different markets, you know that customers in the United States may have completely different needs and expectations than customers located in Germany or Thailand.
+If you're active in many different markets, you know that customers in the United States may have completely different needs and expectations than customers located in Germany or Thailand.
 Their decision triggers vary as they can be accustomed to contrasting ways of making a purchase.

-A good headless CMS provides such options so if you're in need of such solution, remember to include it in your research.
+A good headless CMS provides such options so if you're in need of such a solution, remember to include it in your research.

 Key question: How supportive the tool is for managing the content localization efforts?